BeamMW/beam-docs/source/rtd_pages/user_web_wallet.rst

 As a part of creating a new wallet, a new seed phrase will be generated for you.

-Attention
-Seed phrase is the most important secret you have to keep.
+.. attention:: Seed phrase is **the most important secret** you have to keep.
 Knowing the seed phrase enables you (or anyone else) to access all your funds.

 .. figure:: images/web_wallet/easy_onboarding/02.png